GodwinOkoliko/alx-zero_day/0x03-git/README.md

-This is the first directory in thr alx zero day project
+This is the first directory in the alx zero day project This file was updated from git hub